Contact Reeves Audio Video by Email

 Since many functions of editing sessions were redundant setups, the mixers' first three inputs had source selector's mounted above their respective faders .
 This made routing routinely used audio sources more convenient.
 For example, a sound effect tape or background music could be brought up at the touch of a button.
 AT&T/Graybar 5 selector telephone pushbutton switches were used to select a "source" to a fader.
 The first console fader's input source could be easily selected.
 From top to bottom; button #1 selected the mic pre-amplifier. #2 came from the two track tape machine's left output. #3 was the second deck's 2 track left output. # 4 was the Phono left output. #5 was from the patch bay so anything miscellaneous source could be plugged in.

-The remaining three AT&T 5 position selectors were used to direct the three output busses to the various recording decks, and also selected the center buss VU meter to the mono mix buss allowing one Volume Indicator meter to have dual function.
+The remaining three AT&T 5 position selectors were used to direct the three output channel masters (busses) to the various recording decks and monitor speakers, and also selected the center buss VU meter to the mono mix buss allowing one Volume Indicator meter to have dual function as "Center" or "Mono".

-The selectors also routed the center / #2 program buss of the console to be routed back to busses #1 and 3 to provide a "Phantom Center" feed for Stereo recording.
+The selectors also routed the center or #2 program buss of the console to be routed back to busses #s 1 and 3 to provide a "Phantom Center" feed for "Stereo" recording.
 Stereo was still in its' infancy.
-Perceiving a center image from 2 speakers without a third center speaker actually being in the center was pretty phenomenal at the time.
+Perceiving a center image virtually from 2 speakers without a actually having a third speaker in the center was pretty phenomenal at the time.
 It was and still is an acoustical illusion.
 Since recordings were all done in mono, consumers still had mono systems worldwide.
 The "Phantom Center" was really a novelty and an "ahead of its time" concept, as was the "Phantom Center" pan pot on the Dave's mixer's channel 9 input.
-When stereo mixing was desired, typically the band's elements would be selected to the left on channel/buss #1 or right on channel/buss #3 for and the vocal would be routed to channel/buss #2 and that entire channel/buss would be routed or split if you will to channels #1 and #3 via the AT&T output switches.
+When stereo mixing was desired, typically the band's elements would be selected to the left on channel master 1 (buss 1) or right on channel master (buss 3) for and the vocal would be routed to channel master (buss 2) and that entire channel/buss would be routed or split, if you will, to channels #1 and #3 via the Console's AT&T output switches.

 A Mono Mix Buss Master was derived from the three buss masters as well as the VU meters were located in this section of the console.